salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 instances of the query string `f[{property}][{operation}]`.
 A filter's property MUST be one of the properties on within a resource's data section.
 Routes MAY support a subset of those properties.

+Routes supporting filtering MUST support all combinations of properties.

 ##Properties